ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 Our chassis was designed with a focus on weight and modularity.
 The goal is for our chassis to be a stable platform that we can implement the steering geometry onto.

 Layout
 The layout of the chassis is made to fit the rear-mounted motors and front-mounted steering mechanism.
-Meanwhile, electronics and sensors are mounted in the center for ease of wiring.
+Meanwhile, electronics and sensors are mounted in the centre for ease of wiring.

-Our robot chassis was completely custom-designed and 3D printed using [esun PLA+](https://esun3dstore.com/products/pla-pro) that we found is easy to print with, offering a smoother texture while being lightweight and durable.
+Our robot chassis was completely custom-designed and 3D printed using [esun PLA+](https://esun3dstore.com/products/pla-pro), which we found is easy to print with, offering a smoother texture while being lightweight and durable.
 The chassis was also designed with modularity in mind for additional future components and fixes, with reduced overhangs for printing ease.
-Apart from the main chasis, the drivetrain and steering modules are mounted on our 3D-printed detachable plates that can be fine-tuned during testing, other components such as motor clamps, sensor brackets are designed as independent printable components.
+Apart from the main chasis, the drivetrain and steering modules are mounted on our 3D-printed detachable plates that can be fine-tuned during testing, other components, such as motor clamps, sensor brackets, are designed as independent printable components.

 Dimensions: